 - 1. What is important?
-Think about what is important and explore how to articulate that.
-For example "I want to improve how I communicate." - 2.
-Define your goals.
-Once you decide what is important, think about where you might like to improve in relation to that.
-For example, for someone who wants to improve how they communicate, a goal might be: "To improve my ability to speak clearly." - 3.
+Think about what is important and what the person wants to achieve. - 2.
+Define the goal.
+For example, for someone who wants to improve how they communicate, a goal might be: "To improve my ability to speak clearly so I can have conversations with my friends." - 3.
 Outline the steps.
 What is needed to reach those goals?
 This may include support from other people or learning new skills.
 If we use the same example, the steps might be: "To work with a speech pathologist to improve the way I speak and practise with family and friends every day."